 -- Gillian Zaharias Miller, Senior Staff Scientist at the Ecology Center

 Unfortunately, PFAS are all around us.
 Everything from household products like nonstick cookware and waterproof jackets, to industrial uses like aerospace, automotive, construction, electronics, and military.
+The Ecology Center works to address the PFAS crisis using a variety of tactics and campaigns:

 PFAS Policy in City, State, and Federal Governments PFAS Policy

 The Ecology Center advocates for public policies to set health-protective standards, clean up existing PFAS contamination, and prevent future PFAS pollution.
-We also support cities, states, and the federal government to develop PFAS-free procurement initiatives
+We also support cities, states, and the federal government to develop PFAS-free procurement initiatives.

-• The Ecology Center worked with the City of Ann Arbor to create their model sustainable procurement policy that explicitly lists PFAS and other hazardous chemicals to be avoided in city purchasing.
+- Partnered with the City of Ann Arbor to create their model sustainable procurement policy that explicitly lists PFAS and other hazardous chemicals to be avoided in city purchasing.
 This policy has served as a model for other small and mid-sized cities looking to create non-toxic purchasing policies.

-• Alongside the Environmental Working Group and Safer States, we successfully advocated for President Biden to direct the federal government to purchase clean, sustainable products, such as those without PFAS.
+- Alongside the Environmental Working Group and Safer States, we successfully advocated for President Biden to direct the federal government to purchase clean, sustainable products, such as those without PFAS.

 Learn more about PFAS action for decision-makers.